JWT Decoder

 Does this tool verify JWT signatures?

-No. This tool decodes the header and payload only.
-It does not verify the signature.
-Never trust decoded data from an unverified token.
+No. This tool decodes the header and payload only — it does not verify the signature.
+Signature verification requires the secret or public key, which must stay server-side.
+Never trust decoded claims without server-side verification.

 Is my JWT sent to a server?

 No. Decoding happens entirely in your browser using JavaScript.
+The JWT is split on dots and each part is Base64URL-decoded locally.
 Your token never leaves your device.

 What is the exp field in a JWT?

-exp is the expiry time as a Unix timestamp.
-This tool converts it to a human-readable date so you can see exactly when the token expires.
+exp is the expiration time claim, stored as a Unix timestamp (seconds since January 1 1970 UTC).
+This tool converts it to a human-readable date so you can instantly see when the token expires and whether it is still valid.

 Why does my JWT have 3 parts?